Want to learn about the best careers for a Virgo woman? A Virgo woman is a perfectionist who seeks to balance work with her home life.

 Some physical therapists also specialize in working with athletes who want to improve their sports performance either through exercise training (such as running) or by practicing specific skills like throwing a ball into a hoop.

 You might also consider becoming a personal trainer, occupational therapist or nurse practitioner as a possible career in healthcare.
-Especially if you have a strong desire to make the world a better place.
+Take advantage of RN to BSN program options to further your education and expand your healthcare career opportunities, especially if you have a strong desire to make the world a better place.

 Speech Language Pathologist